anpicci/top-comb/docs/reinterpretation_tools.md

 # Reinterpretation Tools

 This section describes the tools available for reinterpreting differential measurements in the context of EFTs.
-Only the technical aspects are covered here — GEN-level validation must be performed by the user.
+Only the technical aspects are covered here, GEN-level validation must be performed by the user.

 ## Generation of NanoGEN Events